sebasjm/antlr/README.txt

 CHANGES

+3.0ea10 -

+* added method to get left recursive rules from grammar.

+* analysis, code gen not attempted if serious error (like left-recursion or missing rule definition) occurred while reading the grammar in and defining symbols.

+* added amazing optimization; reduces analysis time by 90% for java grammar; simple IF statement addition!

 3.0ea9 - May 20, 2006

 * added global k value for grammar to limit lookahead for all decisions unless